IRS Axle Air Ride Install

 Is welding required for this kit?

-Does the body need to come off to install the air ride?
+Does the body need to come off to install this kit?

 Can the heaters still work with the air ride kit installed?